ucb-bar/riscv-sodor/README.md

 Here is an informal list of things that would be nice to get done.
 Feel free to contribute!

+* Update the 3-stage to optionally use Princeton mode.
-* Add stat information back in (e.g., print out the CPI).
+* Add stat information back in (e.g., print out the CPI, preferably leveraging the uarch-counters).
-* Leverage the uarch-counters (need to update CSRFile).
 * Use the newest riscv-test benchmarks, which provide printf (but require syscall support) and dump out the uarch counter state.
-* Update the 3-stage to RISC-V 2.0.
-* Update the 3-stage to work in Princeton mode (previously only worked in Harvard mode with synchronous memory).
-* Use the riscv-dis binary to provide diassembly support (instead of using Chisel RTL, which is expensive), which is provided by the riscv-fesvr repository.
+* Use the riscv-dis binary to provide diassembly support (instead of using Chisel RTL, which is expensive), which is provided by the riscv-isa-run repository.
-* Update the 1-stage to implement more of the RV32SBare supervisor spec.
+* Provide a Verilog test harness, and put the 3-stage on a FPGA.